Chlamydia infections in women

 Chlamydia is caused by the bacteria Chlamydia trachomatis.
 Both males and females may have chlamydia without having any symptoms.
 As a result, you may become infected or pass the infection to your partner without knowing it.

-- Pain in the lower part of your belly
+- Pain in the lower part of the belly, possibly with fever

 - Painful intercourse